Post Market Insights.

 • Class III and implantable devices: The PSUR must be updated and submitted to the Notified Body annually.

-Our Solution: To overcome these challenges, Med Dev Services has partnered with Wound Care People, a leading medical education provider in the wound care sector, to introduce Post Market Insights™
+To overcome these challenges, Med Dev Services has partnered with Wound Care People, a leading medical education provider in the wound care sector, to introduce Post Market Insights™

 Post Market Surveillance Feedback for Wound Dressings

-The Challenge: Whilst in-house Regulatory & QA Departments are well versed in handling the constant stream of MDR hurdles facing them, one key problem still remains, collecting product relevant feedback from the professionals that use their devices.
+Whilst in-house Regulatory & QA Departments are well versed in handling the constant stream of MDR hurdles facing them, one key problem still remains, collecting product relevant feedback from the professionals that use their devices.

 Complex Supply Chains